-We are self-insured for a significant portion of our health insurance.
+We are self-insured for a significant portion of our health, workers' compensation and other business insurance.
 Liabilities associated with the risks that are retained by us are estimated, in part, by considering our historical claims experience.
 The estimated accruals for these liabilities could be affected if future occurrences and claims differ from our assumptions.
-To minimize our potential exposure, we carry stop-loss insurance that reimburses us for losses over \$0.2 million per covered person per year.
-As of February 3, 2018 and January 28, 2017, the accrual for these liabilities was \$0.4 million and \$0.6 million, respectively, and was included in other accrued expenses in the consolidated balance sheets.
+To minimize our potential exposure, we carry stop-loss insurance that reimburses us for losses over prescribed amounts per covered person per year.
+As of February 2, 2019 and February 3, 2018, the accrual for these liabilities was not material.